 This topic documents a feature of Visual Filters and Transitions, which is deprecated as of Windows Internet Explorer 9.

-Displays the content of the object in grayscale.
+Displays the content of the object flipped across the vertical axis.

 Internet Explorer 5.5 or later Scripting object